SWI-Prolog/contrib-protobufs/protobufs_overview.md

 meta-data.
 For example, if =foo.proto= imports =bar.proto=, then you must import =foo_pb= and =bar_pb=.
 This behavior will change in future (see [Issue #7](https://github.com/SWI-Prolog/contrib-protobufs/issues/7)).
+Another common cause is if you give an incorrect field name.
+Typically, this shows up in a call to protobufs:field_segment/3, when protobufs:proto_meta_field_name/4 fails.

 ### protobuf_parse_from_codes/3 {#protobufs-parse-from-codes}